BillyFrcs/FlappyBird/README.md

 ## Run and play Flappy Bird

-- Create new "bin" folder without using quotation marks then open new terminal on text editor.
+- Create new "bin" folder without using quotation marks, then open new terminal on text editor or IDE.
 - First type `make` on terminal, second type `bin/FlappyBird` then compiled it that's, it if it doesn't work you need to run `make clean` first to clean the executable file and cache, to debug you just Run and Debug(f5) and to build you can run Build & Run(f7).
 - Make sure to already download or installed SFML on your OS, follow the setup and installation from [here](https://www.sfml-dev.org/tutorials/2.5/).